Ed O'Brien

-Edward John O'Brien (born 15 April 1968) is an English guitarist, songwriter and member of the rock band Radiohead.
+Edward John O'Brien (born 15 April 1968) is an English guitarist, songwriter, and member of the rock band Radiohead.
 He releases solo music under the name EOB.

-O'Brien attended Abingdon School in Oxfordshire, England, where he met the other members of Radiohead.
-O'Brien said his role in the group was to "service the songs" and support the songwriter, Thom Yorke.
-He often creates ambient sounds and textures, using effects, sustain units and the EBow, and provides backing vocals.
-In 2010, Rolling Stone named O'Brien the 59th-greatest guitarist of all time.
-Along with the other members of Radiohead, he was inducted into the Rock and Roll Hall of Fame in 2019.
+O'Brien attended Abingdon School in Oxfordshire, England, where he formed Radiohead with schoolmates.
+O'Brien said his role was to "service the songs" and support the songwriter, Thom Yorke.
+He creates ambient sounds and textures using effects, sustain units and the EBow, and provides backing vocals.

-O'Brien's first solo album, Earth, was released in 2020.
-O'Brien had been writing songs for years, but lacked confidence and felt they had a character that would be lost with Radiohead.
-He began a North American tour in February 2020; a larger tour was cancelled due to the COVID-19 pandemic.
+With musicians including the Radiohead drummer, Philip Selway, O'Brien toured and recorded with the 7 Worlds Collide project in the 2000s.
+In 2020, he released his first solo album, Earth.
+A solo tour was cut short due to the COVID-19 pandemic.
+O'Brien has campaigned on topics including climate change and artist rights.

+Rolling Stone named O'Brien among the greatest guitarists of all time in 2010 and 2023.
+He was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019.